thynnine/pysic/doc/Core_f90.rst

     Therefore it is necessary to also store the original targets of the potential as specified in the Python interface.
 These are to be given in the 'orig_*' lists.

+    If product potentials are created, the first all but one of the potentials are created with ``is_multiplier == .true.``.
+This leads to the potentials being stored in the global temporary array ``multipliers``.
+The last potential of a group should be created with ``is_multiplier = .false.`` and the stored multipliers are attached to it.
+The list of multipliers is not cleared automatically, since usually one creates copies of the same potential with permutated targets and all of these need the same multipiers.
+    Instead the multipliers are cleared with a call of :func:`clear_potential_multipliers`.

     called from PyInterface: :func:`add_potential`